Ninesquared81/lexel/README.md

 By default, the lexer emits tokens of the type `LXL_TOKEN_UNINIT` (value -2), with the rule that tokens comprise symbolic (non-whitespace) characters with whitespace characters as token separators.
 This may be good enough for the most basic of use cases, but lexel is capable of so much more.
-We do, however, need to set up the lexer to recognise certain tokens.
-Firstly, though, let's handle comments.
+Lexel makes very few assumptions about how things should be lexed, however, so we need to do a bit of work to customise it to our liking.
+Firstly, let's handle comments.

 Comments in lexel are treated like whitespace.
 They can be used to separate tokens and do not themselves constitute a token.
 Lexel supports three types of comment.
 Line comments can start anywhere on a line and run